 Sometimes I have to play tricks on myself.

-It’s not that I’m a lazy person by nature (OK, maybe I am), but if I don’t give myself a really good reason to do something I’m liable to doze on the couch all day with Skyla.
+It’s not that I’m a lazy person by nature (OK, maybe I am), but if I don’t give myself a really good reason to do something I’m liable to doze on the couch all day with my dog Skyla.

 One area of my life where I need to be prodded into action is my health and fitness.
 I’ve learned to ask myself one simple question:

 I ponder this question whenever I’m faced with a health conundrum.